oprypin/crsfml/docs/api/graphics.md

 Construct a new window

-This constructor creates the window with the size and pixel depth defined in *mode.* An optional style can be passed to customize the look and behavior of the window (borders, title bar, resizable, closable, ...).
+This constructor creates the window with the size and pixel depth defined in *mode*.
+An optional style can be passed to customize the look and behavior of the window (borders, title bar, resizable, closable, ...).